Harry Peulevé

-Harry Peulevé LdH CdeG MdeR DSO MC (29 January 1916 – 18 March 1963) was a Special Operations Executive agent who undertook two missions in occupied France and escaped from Buchenwald concentration camp.
+Henri Leonard Thomas Peulevé DSO MC (29 January 1916 – 18 March 1963) was a Special Operations Executive agent who undertook two missions in occupied France and escaped from Buchenwald concentration camp.

 Early life

-Henri Leonard Thomas Peulevé, son of Leonard and Eva Peulevé, was born in the East Preston district of Hastings on 29 January 1916.
+Peulevé, son of Leonard and Eva Peulevé, was born in the East Preston district of Hastings on 29 January 1916.
 His early childhood was spent in Algiers and later at Stratford-upon-Avon, Winchelsea and Fairlight, attending King Edward VI School, Stratford-upon-Avon and Rye Grammar School.
 In 1929 the family moved to Dinard on the Brittany coast, where Leonard found work as a travel agent.
 At the invitation of a family friend, Henri also spent time on the Côte d'Azur, during which time he became a fluent French speaker.
 Following his return to England in 1932, he qualified as an electrical engineer, working for Pye Radio and the Baird Television Company before joining the BBC in 1936.
 He became one of their first camera operators at the Alexandra Palace studios, where he worked until the outbreak of war.